logzly. Tech Unplugged

 Physical placement matters

 Leave your phone in another room while you’re working on the laptop.
 The simple act of physically separating devices reinforces mental separation.
+It’s a small habit that pays big dividends in concentration.

 Step 5: Leverage Built‑In Focus Tools

-Both iOS and Android now include “Focus” or “Do Not Disturb” modes that let you customize which apps can break through.
+Both iOS and Android now offer “Focus” or “Do Not Disturb” modes that let you customize which apps can break through.
 Set up a “Work” profile that only allows email and Slack, and a “Personal” profile that opens up social apps after hours.

 Step 6: Sync, Don’t Duplicate